puppetlabs/puppet-specifications/language/calls.md

 </td>
 </table>

-### Call By Name
+### Pass By Name

-Call-By-Name transfers given arguments to parameters based on their name; both arguments and parameters are named in this style.
+Pass-By-Name transfers given arguments to parameters based on their name; both arguments and parameters are named in this style.
 In resource creation, resource defaults, and resource overrides, language syntax associates argument names with values - e.g. in a resource expression: